There is a high risk of malaria.

 Vaccination recommended for travellers whose activities put them at increased risk, including those at risk due to their work (eg, health workers or those working with animals), those travelling to areas where access to post-exposure treatment and medical care is limited, those planning higher risk activities such as running or cycling, and long-stay travellers.

 Vaccination recommended for travellers whose activities or medical history put them at increased risk, including aid workers and travellers those going to areas of cholera outbreaks who have limited access to safe water and medical care.

 Vaccination recommended for travellers aged 9 months and older.

-International Certificate of Vaccination or Prophylaxis (ICVP) required if arriving from a country with a risk of yellow fever transmission or having transited through an airport of a risk country.
+International Certificate of Vaccination or Prophylaxis (ICVP) required if arriving from a country with a risk of yellow fever transmission.

 - applies to travellers from 9 months of age.